Sukankrishnan/MyJavascriptLearning/Learnings/mocha.md

       }
     })

-Mocha hooks - These are functions that runs before or after test
+Mocha hooks - These are functions that runs before or after test.
+It helps to setup environment and test suites
   - before()
   - beforeEach()
   - after()